zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ```

-## Field validation
+## Data validation

 ### Overview

-Field validation is used for attaching constraints to field values.
+Data validation is used for attaching constraints to field values.
 Unlike access policies, field validation rules cannot access the current user with the `auth()` function and are only checked for 'create' and 'update' operations.
 The main purpose of field validation is to ensure data integrity and consistency, not for access control.

 The [`@core/zod`](/docs/reference/plugins/zod) plugin recognizes the validation attributes and includes them into the generated Zod schemas.